CIA activities in the Philippines: 1960s

-In 1965, President Ferdinand E. Marcos took office commencing a 20-year presidency.
+In 1965, President Ferdinand Marcos took office commencing a 20-year presidency.

 In 1967, President Marcos began to make attempts to slow growth of the Huks by promoting developmental efforts in the Central Luzon region.
 The CIA intelligence, however, reported that the programs were having minimal impact on the region or the Huks influence.
 The Huks were still able to maintain some power through voter intimidation and helping impoverished peasants.
 The Huks successfully entered politics in 1967 with a slate 23 affiliates who successfully gained office.
 The CIA estimated that there were still around 140 armed rebels and that sympathizers numbered around 30,000.
 Their activity had also increased, the assassinations had increased to around 70 people, originally starting at around only 17.
 At the same time, President Marcos began to increase efforts fighting the remaining Huks, but with their recent election success, the CIA deemed his efforts inconsistent.
 Early in 1967, suspecting the growth in Huk activity signified an increase of their power, the CIA concluded that same year that the Huks possessed little communist influence left in their overall ideology and proved little to no further threat to the government of the Philippines.

-In 1969, a memorandum concerning U.S. commitments abroad circulated among U.S. officials.
-The memo indicated that there could be a disastrous fallout between the US and Philippines should word spread that U.S. had been storing nuclear weapons in the Philippines without the prior consent of the Filipino government.
+In 1969, a memorandum concerning U.S. commitments abroad circulated among US officials.
+The memo indicated that there could be a disastrous fallout between the US and Philippines should word spread that US had been storing nuclear weapons in the Philippines without the prior consent of the Filipino government.
 A subsequent memo disclosed that, although the Filipino public and government was unaware of the stored weapons, Marcos had secretly known about them, yet did not reveal their existence as it would have been disadvantageous in the upcoming elections.